krukru/CodeFight/README.md

 # Conditional strategies

 The AbstractFighterStrategy has a virtual method registerConditionalStrategies().
 Here you can queue up conditional strategies that will trigger only if the condition is met.
 For example, you can have a strategy when your opponent is in a blocking stance

+# Examples

+You can find some examples in the kru.codefight.strategy.examples package.
+Good luck!